-38. Under some laws, where directors do have obligations in the vicinity of insolvency, they may nevertheless rely on certain defences, such as the business judgement rule, to show that they have behaved reasonably.
-The business judgement rule establishes a presumption that directors have, for example, acted in good faith and had a rational belief that they acted in the best interests of the company, that they have had no material personal interest, and that they have properly informed themselves.
+- 37. [38] Under some laws, where directors do have obligations in the vicinity of insolvency, they may nevertheless rely on certain defences, such as the business judgement rule, to show that they have behaved reasonably.
 A slightly different approach gives directors the benefit of the doubt on the assumption that business risks are an unavoidable and incidental part of management.
 As noted above, courts are reluctant to second guess a director who has satisfied the duties of care and loyalty, or to make decisions with the benefit of hindsight.
-It may also be the case that the business judgement rule provides a defence to some, but not all, of the duties specified under the law.

-39. Under laws providing liability for wrongful trading, directors would need to show that they had taken appropriate steps to minimize any potential loss to the company's creditors once they had concluded that the company would have difficulty avoiding liquidation.
-Provided they can show that they took reasonable and objective business decisions based on accurate financial information and appropriate professional advice, they are likely to be able to rely on this defence even if those decisions turn out to have been commercially wrong.
+It may also be the case that the business judgement rule provides a defence to some, but not all, of the obligations specified under the law. - 38.
+[39] Under some laws, directors would need to show that they had taken appropriate steps to minimize any potential loss to the company's creditors once they had concluded that the company would have difficulty avoiding liquidation.
+Provided they can show that they took reasonable and objective business decisions based on accurate financial information and appropriate professional advice, they are likely to be able to rely on this as a defence even if those decisions turn out to have been commercially wrong. - 39.
+[32B] Some laws also provide for directors to take certain procedural or formal steps to avoid or reduce their liability for decisions or actions that are subsequently called into question, such as entering a dissent in the minutes of a meeting; delivering a written dissent to the secretary of a meeting before its adjournment; or delivering or sending a written dissent promptly after the adjournment of a meeting to the registered office of the corporation or other authority as provided under national law.
+Directors who are absent from a meeting at which such decisions were taken may be deemed to have consented unless they follow applicable procedures, such as taking steps to record their dissent within certain specified periods of time after becoming aware of the relevant decision.

-40. The fact that a director has no knowledge of the company's affairs would generally not excuse failure to meet the obligations.
+40. [40] The fact that a director has no knowledge of the company's affairs would generally not excuse failure to meet the obligations.
 Moreover, resignation in the vicinity of insolvency will not necessarily render a director immune from liability, as under some laws they may leave themselves open to the suggestion that the resignation was connected to the insolvency, that they had become aware or ought to have been aware of the impending insolvency and that they had failed to take reasonable steps to minimize losses to creditors and ameliorate the situation.
 Where a director has dissented to a decision that is subsequently being examined, that dissent typically would need to have been recorded in order for the director to rely on it.
 Where a director is at odds with fellow directors over the action to be taken, and despite taking reasonable steps to persuade them has failed to do so, it may be appropriate for the director to resign, provided his or her efforts and advice are recorded.